Marcao02/complaw-deeptech/companyDelta/README.md

 ## Modeling Differences

 The differences between two states of a company are represented by a `Tree Diff`.
 At the highest level of the tree, the root node represents all the differences between old and new.
-At lower levels of the tree, the differences are represented by finger-grained chunks.
+At lower levels of the tree, the differences are represented by finer-grained chunks.
 The leaves of the tree represent the finest-grained differences.

 ## Modeling the State Transition Graph

 Think Git for a moment: each commit is a node in an ever-expanding graph of repository states.

-Now recall the Possible Words Hypothesis.
+Now recall the Possible Worlds Hypothesis.
 Every state of the universe branches to even more states.

 It's the same with modeling a company.
 Each state of the company is a node in the ever-expanding graph of possible states.
 For example, at any given node, it is possible, though unlikely, that Elon Musk could become a director of the company; that transition would be represented by a new node, where the state of the company includes Elon Musk on the list of directors, where previously he was not on the list.
 Unlikely, but not impossible, because Elon Musk is known to get bored with his existing portfolio of companies and occasionally seek new startups to run.